Parallel Sessions I

 Promoting Effective Partnering for the SDGs

-Chair: Rob van Tulder, Partnerships Resource Centre, Rotterdam School of Management
+Chair: Rob van Tulder, Professor, Partnerships Resource Centre, Rotterdam School of Management

 - Deborah de Lange: Cultural Factors Shaping Institutions: Do Firms Benefit in Public-Private Partnerships?